 Word Problems Introduction

-In the last unit, we talked about solving equations and inequalities.
+In the last unit, we talked about polynomials.
 Remember?
 You wrote about it in your diary.
-Anyway, we will now tackle the task of translating between English and mathematics so we can look at a paragraph and pull out an equation or inequality to solve.
-It will come to the point where you will start seeing equations and inequalities even when reading something as innocent as a Harry Potter novel.
+Anyway, we'll now tackle the task of translating between English and mathematics so we can look at a paragraph and pull out an equation or inequality to solve it.
+It'll get to the point where you'll start seeing equations and inequalities even when reading something as innocent as a Harry Potter novel.
 Hagrid + Hippogriffs = Trouble.
 Draco ≤ Lucius.

 Translating English into mathematical symbols is often the trickiest part of a math problem, so we want to give it the attention it deserves.
 We'll start by translating short expressions and build our way up to the big stuff.
 Then the double stuf.
 Sorry, it always comes back around to Oreos.